 3. Welcomes the work of the Expert Mechanism on the Rights of Indigenous Peoples, including its annual report, and its intersessional activities, and requests the Office of the High Commissioner to ensure timely translation in all official languages of the United Nations and distribution of these reports for the Council and pre-session translation of the studies and reports of the Expert Mechanism, in accordance with Council resolution 33/25 of 30 September 2016;

 4. Strongly encourages States to participate actively in the sessions of the Expert Mechanism and to engage in dialogue with it, including during its intersessional activities;

+4 bis.
+Urges States to contribute to the United Nations Voluntary Fund for Indigenous Peoples and encourages supports the expansion of its mandate in order to support the participation of indigenous peoples, particularly Indigenous women, in the Forum on Business and Human Rights and in United Nations climate change processes; and the participation of indigenous peoples in the pre-sessions of the Working Group on the Universal Periodic Review of the Human Rights Council;

-5. Acknowledges the efforts of indigenous peoples, States and the Expert Mechanism, in the exercise of its mandate, to assist by facilitating dialogue, when agreeable to all parties, in order to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples at the national and subnational levels, and encourages requests for technical assistance to the Expert Mechanism and for States to consider;
+5. Acknowledges the efforts of indigenous peoples, States and the Expert Mechanism, in the exercise of its mandate, to assist by facilitating dialogue, when agreeable to all parties, in order to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples at the national and subnational levels, and encourages requests for technical assistance to the Expert Mechanism and for States to consider requests initiated by indigenous peoples;

-Acknowledges the efforts of States, indigenous peoples, and UN agencies to engage with the Expert Mechanism under its current mandate to facilitate dialogue, provide technical assistance, and coordination in order to achieve the ends of the UN Declaration on the Rights of Indigenous Peoples, and encourages all parties to consider to the Expert Mechanism’s initiation of country engagements upon the request of States and indigenous peoples
+New 5. (reformulation of previous 5) Acknowledges the efforts of States, indigenous peoples, and UN agencies to engage with the Expert Mechanism under its current mandate to facilitate dialogue, provide technical assistance, and coordination in order to achieve the ends of the UN Declaration on the Rights of Indigenous Peoples, and encourages all parties to consider the Expert Mechanism’s initiation of country engagements upon the request of States and indigenous peoples;

+6. Notes that the next study of the Expert Mechanism, to be finalized by its 13th session, will focus on the theme of indigenous peoples’ rights to lands, territories and resources.
+And further acknowledges the efforts to improve complementarity and avoid duplication among the reports issued by the EMRIP, the Special Rapporteur and the UNPFII;

+New 7.
+Acknowledges the progress, outcomes and lessons learned from the International Year of Indigenous Languages in 2019, through the activities led by UNESCO, and in that regard, encourages continued support for the proclamation of an International Decade of Indigenous Languages;

-6. Notes that the next study of the Expert Mechanism, 9. that the theme of the annual half-day panel discussion on the rights of indigenous peoples to be held during the forty-fifth session of the Council will be on the protection of indigenous human rights defenders, and requests the Office of the High Commissioner to make the discussions fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-seventh session;
+9. Recalls the decision taken by the Human Rights Council in its resolution 39/13 stating that the theme of the annual half-day panel discussion on the rights of indigenous peoples to be held during the forty-fifth session of the Council will be on the protection of indigenous human rights defenders, and requests the Office of the High Commissioner, to encourage and facilitate the participation of Indigenous women human rights defenders and to make the discussions fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-seventh session;